What Booth Size do I need for my Guard Booth and Security Team?

 Before we get to more about security booth dimensions, though, let’s review the many benefits of having an onsite security guard or team.

 - A security guard presence provides an important service to any business.

 - Parking lot security guards provide human eyes on the scene that can spot trouble, and also respond quickly to said trouble.
 This includes accidents, natural disasters, robberies, and more.

 - Security guards help monitor grounds and people, prevent crime, report crime, serve customers, and simply provide a sense of security.

 - The mere presence of a security guard and a security booth can be a tremendous deterrent to criminals who would rather cause problems at an easier target that is not protected.

-Choose Your Booth
+Choose Your Security Room Dimensions

 Some events are just as concerned with the look of their guard booth as they are with guard or security booth sizes.
 You can take a look at some fun and interesting guard booths if you want something beyond the ordinary.
 Another idea is to check out this Pinterest board that is dedicated exclusively to interesting guard booths at Disney resorts.
 Or this one that shows a variety of guard booth shapes and sizes for any event or need.

 Now, of course, aesthetics are important, but the size of your booth is very important too.
 So, now you want to know’s the standard size of guard room that I need for my booth?
 When it comes to choosing a size for security guard parking lot booths, you’ll want to know what is the standard size of guard house set up.
 (The same criteria can be used when considering parking booth dimensions, ticket booth dimensions, or any other booth needs.)
 There is no magic answer for the question of what’s the appropriate guard house dimension.
 To answer these questions there are a number of things for you to consider.

 - Choose a booth that is large enough to house the people and equipment that you need.